fosskers/aura/guides/hacking.md

 1. The local runtime settings are referenced heavily throughout the Aura code.
 Passing a `Settings` parameter around explicitely makes for long function signatures.
 Furthmore, being accessed from an internal Reader Monad also means its access is _read-only_.
-This way, no other set of `Settings` could ever be referenced.
+This way, the run-time settings could never be altered unknowingly.
 2. Being an `ErrorT`, it can fail.
 These failures can also be caught elegantly, demanding no need for try/catch blocks a la imperitive languages.
 Example: